 Stephen Wertheim is a historian of the United States in the world.
 He is Deputy Director of Research and Policy at the Quincy Institute.
 He is also a Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University.

-He received a PhD from Columbia University in 2015.
-He also holds an MPhil from Columbia University (2011) and an AB summa cum laude from Harvard University (2007).
+He received a PhD with distinction from Columbia University in 2015.
+He also received an MPhil from Columbia in 2011 and an AB summa cum laude from Harvard University in 2007.